sayiho/Richy/README.md

 'rhymes with coder'
 'dictionary vehicle'
 'scrabble programming'
-'US $900 2005' (inflation)
+'US $900 2005'
 'december 30, 1990 plus 10000 days'
 ```

+## Modules

+To add functionality to Richy, the script uses modules to add new functions to it so you can easily write your own modules.
+Prebuilded modules that come with Richy;
+- Schedule - allows to modify your schedule which will then be displayed in Richy ('schedule')
+- Multimedia - allows to get more information about movies you have on the local drive and movies you want to watch ('movie help')

 ## To-do
-- [x] *Search for movies on the hard drive and give info about them*
-- [x] *Move commands into the file*
-- [x] *Allow to install Richy*
-- [x] *Currency conversion*
-- [x] *Random jokes*
-- [x] *Dictionary*
-- [x] *Wikipedia*
 - [ ] *Show weather*
 - [ ] *Random fact/quotes*
-- [ ] *Improve calculator*
+- [ ] *Improve calculator to solve algebra*
 - [ ] *Lyrics for chosen song*
 - [ ] *Url expander/shortener*
 - [ ] *News from chosen websites*
 - [ ] *Download subtitles for movies*
 - [ ] *Give tvshow/book/music description*

-## Modules
+## Support & license

-Prebuilded modules which you can find in Richy;
-- Schedule (external) - allows to modify your schedule which will then be displayed in Richy ('schedule')
-- Multimedia (internal) - allows to get more information about movies you have on the local drive ('movie help')

-And many more modules and features coming soon!

-## How can I help?
-If you have any ideas on how Richy could be improved or if you found some interesting
-script that could be used as module to Richy, just email me; michpcx@protonmail.ch.
-Also, if you found some
-bugs in the code or you have more efficient way of performing a task, just create new issue in the [issue tracker](https://github.com/MichPCX/Richy/issues).

-*By michpcx, michpcx@protonmail.ch*
+If you found a bug in Richy, use [issue tracker](https://github.com/MichPCX/Richy/issues) to let me know.

+Also if you need to contact me directly, email me on *michpcx@protonmail.ch*.

+**Warning**; Richy comes under [General Public License v3](https://github.com/MichPCX/Richy/blob/master/License.md).
+Please note that Richy is still in beta so you are using it for your own risk.
+Huge thanks goes to the user [subdiff](https://github.com/subdiff/Modern_Tux) for providing modernised version of linux logo.